jsandoval1/React/ReactPlayground/ChatApp/README.md

 - (2/5/24) Can store the base URL for servers calls in something called "proxy" .
 Not sure if this is better than using an axios instance yet.
 - (2/5/24) Learned of a new library called "timeago.js" that can be used to display the time ago from a date.
 This is useful for displaying the time a post was created.
 In the past I have tried making my own function to do this, but it was not as easy to implement as this library.
+- Found a new library called "react-spinners" that can be used to display loading spinners.
+This is useful for when you are making a server call and want to display a spinner while the data is being fetched.

 ## Server Notes